Cacti/plugin_syslog/README.md

 * issue#23: Threshold rule alert format issues
 * issue#30: Syslog page slows when too many programs are in the programs table
 * issue#32: Export of Syslog records not functional
+* issue#38: Enhance the documentation to discuss config.php.dist and doco site
 * issue: SQL for matching Cacti host incorrect
 * issue: Syslog Reports were not functional
 * issue: Cleanup formating of Threshold messaging and viewing